scotteratigan/transaction-viewer/README.md

 1. clone this repository
 2. npm install
+3. run project with npm run dev

-Then see specific instructions in both the client and server folders.
+There are additional details and scripts in the client and server folders.